VISA AND OTHER PROCEDURES

 INTERNAL FLIGHTS

 The eccentric configuration of Norway's relief makes traveling by car and even by train take longer than expected.
 This factor makes domestic flights the most popular form of travel, especially for journeys from the south to the north and between places in the greater north.
-The main airlines are the S.A.S., norwegian e Wideroe.
+The main airlines are the SAS, a norwegian e Wideroe.

-If you plan to fly several flights in Norway, consider the Explore Norway ticket from Wideroe.
+If you plan to fly several flights in Norway, consider the Explore Norway ticket from Wideroe

 TRAIN